 The format of a mini-pupillage at Serjeants’ Inn

-Mini-pupillages are of a week’s duration.
-We aim to give mini-pupils as broad an exposure to the different aspects of Chambers’ work as is possible in a week.
-You will be allocated a mini-pupil supervisor who will greet you and will provide an informal briefing about the forthcoming week.
+Mini-pupillages are of a 3 day duration.
+We aim to give mini-pupils as broad an exposure to the different aspects of Chambers’ work as is possible in those days.
+You will be allocated a mini-pupil supervisor who will greet you and will provide an informal briefing about the forthcoming days.

 You are expected to be punctual, dress appropriately (eg to meet a client or attend court) and to preserve clients’ and members’ confidentiality at all times.